Frequently Asked Questions for the 2022-23 School Year

 - If you would like to have your bus pass mailed to you, please allow 2 weeks for your pass to be mailed to you.
 If the school year has started or is already in progress, the bus pass will be sent to the school for distribution to the student.
 Bus pass applications mailed without a self-addressed envelope or those requested through the internet process will be sent to the school when school starts.

-- The bus pass office is open Monday through Friday from 7:30 am to 4:45 pm.
+- The bus pass office is open Monday through Friday from 8:00 am to 3:30 pm.
 The office will be closed on holidays.
-For your convenience our office will also open during select Saturdays during the summer from 8:00 am to 11:30 am.
-Please visit the Transportation Department website http://transportation.sweetwaterschools.org/extended-office-hours/ for exact dates.
+For your convenience our office may also open during select Saturdays during the summer from 8:00 am to 11:30 am.
+Please visit the Transportation Department website https://transportation.sweetwaterschools.org/extended-office-hours/for exact dates.

 - Yes, you may visit the office and have an appointment scheduled for you for an available date.
 If the bus pass office is experiencing a slower day, they may be able to fit you in, when you walk in.